rebus-org/Rebus/.github/PULL_REQUEST_TEMPLATE.md

-Thanks for submitting a pull request to Rebus! :grin:

-By putting a checkmark next to this bullet, you acknowledge that the code you have submitted in the pull request is now [MIT-licensed](https://opensource.org/licenses/MIT):
+Rebus is [MIT-licensed](https://opensource.org/licenses/MIT).
+The code submitted in this pull request needs to carry the MIT license too.
+By leaving this text in, __you hereby acknowledge that the code submitted in the pull request is MIT-licensed__.

-- [ ] I acknowledge that the code I have submitted now carries the [MIT license](https://opensource.org/licenses/MIT)

-Please put a checkmark next to the bullet.

-Thanks :smiley: